trilliwon/ABL/_posts/deeplearning/2018-04-25-deep-gradient-compression.md

 Therefore, the network bandwidth becomes a significant bottleneck for scaling up **distributed training**.

-This bandwidth problem gets even worse when distributed training is performed on mobile devices, such as federated learning (McMahan et al., 2016; Konecˇny` et al., 2016).
+This bandwidth problem gets even worse when distributed training is performed on mobile devices, such as federated learning (McMahan et al., 2016; Koneckkuuuˇny` et al., 2016).

 Training on mobile devices is appealing due to better privacy and better personalization (Google, 2017), but a critical problem is that those mobile devices suffer from even lower network bandwidth, intermittent network connections, and expensive mobile data plan.